s-hku/wtf-is/README.md

   you can easily install this tool with the installation script

-  1.Download the .tar.gz from the releases tab
+  1. Download the .tar.gz from the releases tab

   2. run these commands in your terminal
   ```bash